Villa Le Cercle

 INSPIRATIONS

-Between the casino and the Royal Hotel, the brick facades of the Cercle, designed in 1873 by Desle-François Breney, who also designed the urban plan of Deauville, stretch out.
-When he was commissioned, Breney was inspired by the Hôtel de Salm.
-A private mansion close to the Musée d'Orsay in Paris, which became the Museum of the Legion of Honor in 1804.
-This same Hôtel de Salm had also seduced Thomas Jefferson when he was US Ambassador to France and inspired the design of the White House.
+Between the casino and the Hôtel Royal lie the brick facades of the Cercle, designed in 1873 by Desle-François Breney, who also drew up Deauville's urban plan.
+When commissioned, Breney drew his inspiration from the Hôtel de Salm.
+A private mansion close to the Musée d'Orsay in Paris, which became the Musée de la Légion d'Honneur in 1804.
+This same Hôtel de Salm had also seduced Thomas Jefferson when he was U.S. Ambassador to France, and inspired the design of the White House.

-This Club is the summer annex of the Jockey Club of Paris (created in 1836).
-Based on the principle of the English clubs, its purpose is to bring together men who share the same passion for horses.
+The Club is the summer annex of the Paris Jockey Club (founded in 1836).
+Based on the principle of English clubs, its aim is to bring together men who share the same passion for horses.

-In 2000, noting the dilapidated state of the building, occupied only one month a year, the president of the Circle made an agreement with the City of Deauville.
-The latter financed the restoration of the place in exchange for the possibility of using it eleven months a year.
-Today, the Cercle is a place for cultural, economic and social meetings.
-It is open for rent for private events.
+In 2000, noting the dilapidated state of the building, occupied for only one month a year, the president of the Cercle entered into an agreement with the town of Deauville.
+The latter financed the restoration of the building in exchange for the right to use it for eleven months of the year.
+Today, the Cercle is a cultural, economic and social meeting place.
+It can be rented out for private events.

-Lounges at the back of the Cercle ©Sandrine Boyer- Engel
+Salons at the rear of Le Cercle ©Sandrine Boyer- Engel

 Entrance © Sandrine Boyer Engel